kdagkoglou/JStraining/documents/assure/09-sessions.md

 Assure's session cookie is shared with all applications on a sub-domain of empello.net.
 This is implemented using CORS when an initial HTTP OPTIONS request or an Ajax request is sent.
 The application does not need to implement its own login procedures; any logged in user can trigger an Assure client-side request for data and receive a response which adheres with that user's permission rights.

 The appropriate headers are set by the `setCORS()` function called by the `init()` Express.js middleware in `lib/session.js`. *(Note it also sets the HTTP `Vary` header to `X-Requested-With` which ensures Chrome-based browsers do not presume any cached HTML and JSON from the API are valid for all requests to the same URL endpoint.)*

+Note that the cookie for TEST (and an older AN system) use a different cookie name because these are on sub-domains of empello.net but must be treated as separate systems, i.e. being logged in at test.empello.net does not log you in at empello.net.